Pruning Raspberries and LoganberriesAnswered by Posted in Category Seeds, Plants & Trees

 I have some one year old rasberry (Autumn Bliss) and loganberry (rubus thornless) plants (planted last year which have a lot of new shoots without fruit and a few smaller fruit bearing branches.
 Should I leave the new non-fruit bearing shoots on or cut these off to give the fruit more nutrient?
 Many thanks

 Raspberries and Loganberries bear fruit on the previous year’s growth so it is important to prune correctly.
-If you cut these new shoots off now you will not get any fruit next year.
+If you cut these new shoots off now you will not get any fruit the next year.

 Your Autumn Bliss raspberry is an autumn fruiting variety so the previous year’s shoots should be cut back to ground level in mid-winter leaving the new fruits to grow and produce fruit next autumn.
 To give your raspberries nourishment in early March apply slow-release general fertiliser, fish, blood and bone for example, then mulch with well-rotted organic matter.